This post contains affiliate links. Please see our disclosure policy.

 Why You’ll Love This Recipe!

-Perfect Gooey Blondie - You'll love these perfect gooey blondies, with the classic flavors of brown sugar and white chocolate chips that get caramelised as they bake.
+Perfect Gooey Blondie – A good blondie has a denser texture, like a good brownie, but with a more caramel flavor.
+You’ll love these perfect gooey blondies, with the classic flavors of brown sugar and white chocolate chips that get caramelized as they bake.
 Is there anything better?

 Cheap & Cheerful Sourdough Dessert – These sourdough blondies use basic pantry ingredients to create something truly delicious.
 There’s no need for large amounts of chocolate like a traditional brownie.